Cassiexu123/Pewlett-Hackard-Analysis/README.md

 # Pewlett_Hackard_Analysis
 ## Overview of the analysis
-I helpped Bobby to find the number of retiring employees based on their current job title and identify the specific employees who are eligible for mentorship program.
+I helped Bobby to find the number of retiring employees based on their current job title and identify the specific employees who are eligible for mentorship program.

 ## Results
 ### Retiring_titles table